Skip to main content

 Lesson competency mapping

-Every lesson plan mapped to its full CASA Part 61 MOS competency set — element, performance criteria, range of variables, underpinning knowledge.
+Every lesson plan mapped to its full Part 61 MOS units of competency — element, performance criteria, range of variables, underpinning knowledge.
 Per-student rubric scoring on top.
+Aligned to AC 61-09 CBTA principles.

 Layer 2